volab/IoT_EPS/_1_userDoc/source/generalProgress.rst

     - reroute pcb to reduce the size
     - don't forget to switch D2 and D3 on U1

-- add the 3Dprinted or CNC crafted logo

 - continue this list ;-)